 In 1972 the Bouldings left their teaching positions in nearby Campbell River to devote all their attention to the development of SPL programs.
 A full-scale apprenticeship program for those embarking on a career in outdoor education and leadership was launched in 1977, and is now known as the Canadian Outdoor Leadership Training (COLT) Program.
 The instructor training and program development continue to keep SPL at the forefront of adventure tourism, wilderness leadership and outdoor education.

-Under the auspices of the United Nations Environment Programme, Jim and Myrna Boulding were awarded the prestigious Heaslip Award for Environmental Stewardship in 1986.
-Additionally, SPL was second in B.C. in the Quality of Life and Physical Environment Category of the B.C.
-Chamber of Commerce Award for Best Business Achievement (A.B.B.A.).
+In 1986, under the auspices of the United Nations Environment Program, Jim and Myrna Boulding were awarded the prestigious Heaslip Award for Environmental Stewardship in 1986, and the business was ranked second in British Columbia for the Quality of Life and Physical Environment category under the B.C.
+Chamber of Commerce’s Award for Best Business Achievement (A.B.B.A.).
 Today, the Lodge continues to set an industry standard.

 Strathcona Park Lodge offers holistic education and experiential learning in a natural setting.
 Holistic education does not separate work from play, nor education from life.
 Holism in education is a composite experience involving all that is available in both the natural and human environment.
 In addition to teaching skills, we are concerned with the less visible realms of education.
 Perceptions are changed, confidence is built, bodies are strengthened and a basic sense of integration with nature is experienced.

 Activities, though often demanding, take place in a relaxed and informal atmosphere.
 Participants are given a chance to realize and extend their physical abilities and feel some of the excitement of “living on the edge.”